 Of course, if you are looking for a marketing role, you know the importance of a good brand.
-This all starts from making your name the title of the CV.
+This all starts with making your name the title of the CV.

 You will also need to work on your value proposition to work out why you are different from any of the other marketer CVs.

-Start with a clear and concise introduction, and make sure it really shows off who you are in the first sentence.
-Learn from your knowledge of SEO (search engine optimisation), and what works to catch people’s attention!
+Start with a clear and concise introduction, and make sure it shows off who you are in the first sentence.
+Learn from your knowledge of SEO (search engine optimization), and what works to catch people’s attention!